Alternative Graph Neural Networks: Synergizing GEV Models and Deep Learning for Travel Mode Choice Modeling: Results

-To analyze substitution patterns, we first compare the elasticities of the top-ranked MNL, ASU-DNN, NL, and NestGNN models.
-The elasticity results are summarized in \cref{tab:elasticity_mnl_dnn}, \cref{tab:elasticity_nl_gnn} and \cref{tab:elasticity_ave_gnn}.
-Each row corresponds to a mode-specific variable (e.g., automobile time, transit cost), and each column represents the elasticity of the choice probability for a particular mode, holding all other variables at their average values.
-Each cell reports the mean (standard deviation) of the elasticity across all the test samples.
+This subsection addresses RQ3 by examining how alternative graph design in Alt-GNNs enables flexible yet behaviorally constrained elasticity and substitution patterns.
+Instead of treating the six model families as disparate groups, we present a sequence of models from MNL and ASU-DNN, to NL and Nested Alt-GNN, and finally Complete and Attention Alt-GNNs, revealing the process of imposing and gradually relaxing behavioral constraints.
+The elasticity results are summarized in \cref{tab:elasticity_mnl_dnn,tab:elasticity_nl_nested_altgnn,tab:elasticity_attention_complete_altgnn}.
+Each row corresponds to a alternative-specific variable (e.g., automobile time, transit cost), and each column represents a particular travel mode.
+By holding all other variables at their average values, we calculate the mean and standard deviation of elasticities across the testing set.
+The elasticities can be revealed by visualizing the substitution patterns, as shown in \cref{fig:auto_cost_mnl_dnn,fig:auto_cost_nl_gnn,fig:auto_cost_compare_two_Alt-GNN}.
+In these figures, solid lines represent the choice probabilities varying with automobile costs, and dashed lines visualize the choice probability ratios between pairs of travel modes.

-As demonstrated in past studies \citep{wangDeepNeuralNetworks2020b}, ASU-DNN serves as the counterpart of MNL in the DNN world because it resembles MNL in its elasticity patterns.
-As shown in \cref{tab:elasticity_mnl_dnn}, the elasticities of automobile, bike, and walking with respect to transit time are consistently 0.48 (std = 0.63) in the MNL model and 0.62 (std = 1.03) in the ASU-DNN model.
+First of all, ASU-DNN resembles the elasticities and substitution patterns of MNL.
+As shown in \cref{tab:elasticity_mnl_dnn}, the elasticities of automobile, bike, and walking with respect to transit time are consistently 0.48 (std = 0.63) in the MNL model and 0.52 (std = 0.89) in the ASU-DNN model.
 Similar patterns appear across other variables.
-For example, increases in automobile cost lead to equal elasticities of 0.10 for transit, bike, and walking in MNL, and 0.02 in ASU-DNN.
-This pattern arises because both models treat alternatives as independent and identically distributed (IID), lacking structural mechanisms for inter-mode interaction.
-Consequently, changes in a mode-specific variable (e.g., transit time) affect all other modes in a uniform and symmetric manner,reflecting the IIA property in both MNL and ASU-DNN.
+For example, increases in automobile cost lead to equal elasticities of 0.06 for transit, bike, and walking in MNL, and 0.03 in ASU-DNN.
+This pattern arises because both models lack mechanisms for inter-mode interaction.
+Changes in a mode-specific variable (e.g., transit time) affect all other modes in a uniform and symmetric manner, reflecting the IIA property in both MNL and ASU-DNN.
+Similar to the elasticity values, ASU-DNN resembles MNL's substitution pattern as shown by the flat lines of choice probability ratios.
+In \cref{fig:auto_cost_mnl_dnn}, as the cost of automobile increases, the predicted probability of choosing an automobile (the blue solid line) decreases, while the probabilities of choosing transit, bike, and walking (the yellow, green, and red solid lines, respectively) all increase.
+Importantly, the relative proportions among the three non-automobile modes remain unchanged: the choice probability ratios between transit, bike, and walking stay constant across the full range of automobile costs, as visually shown by the flat blue, yellow, and green dashed lines.
+This invariance property holds for both MNL and ASU-DNN models, reflecting the shared IIA constraint.
+Although these findings mainly replicate the results from past studies \citep{wangDeepNeuralNetworks2020a}, here we present both models as unique cases of the unified Alt-GNN model family, rather than contrasting them between DCM and DNN paradigms.